Arunnimmala07/msvsd2stepadc/week0/README.md

 ![ngspice](https://user-images.githubusercontent.com/123537301/219946106-8bf16051-8072-4a81-a456-545f2f8c61fb.png)

+# Now we are ready to perform the simulations

-# IV.
-Create inverter and perform pre-layout using xschem
+# IV. (a) Create inverter and perform pre-layout using xschem
 ---

 ![Screenshot from 2023-02-14 02-57-22](https://user-images.githubusercontent.com/123537301/219945278-c089f8b5-21a7-4c60-926a-fe0a896f79f9.png)